Here’s discussing the social networking disadvantages and advantages and how to use it effectively to build your personal brand and business.

 My friend’s response gave me a whole new perspective.
 She was clear about her intent on being on social media.
 She was strictly a content consumer on social media to check out the latest trends, updates and shop online.

-As an author, I cannot sell my books on social media, but I know it’s a great free marketing platform for creative artists.
+As an author, I cannot sell my books on social media.
+But I know it’s a great free marketing platform for creative artists and entrepreneurs.

-As a marketer, I have a separate set of goals for why I’m on social media.
+As a marketer, I understand the benefits of social media for a business and have a separate set of goals for why I’m on social media.

-Similarly, it would be best if you listed your reasons for being on social media.
-Accordingly, you can choose to quit or continue as frequently or infrequently (Hello, Digital detox!) as you like based on your schedule and lifestyle.
+Similarly, it would be best to list your reasons for being on social media.
+Accordingly, you can choose to quit or continue as frequently or infrequently (Hello, Digital detox!) as you like based on your goals and lifestyle.

 Understand how each social platform works before deciding if it’s the one for you or not.
-Based on your goals, choose the right social media platform/s for you.
+Based on your goals and even personality type, choose the right social media platform/s for you.
+It’s most likely only then that you’ll have fun on social media, apart from it serving your purpose.

 4. Monitor Your Time And Usage